Kaedras/libbsarchpp/README.md

 xEdit's [BSArchive](https://github.com/TES5Edit/TES5Edit/blob/1fcec21b354786fd6e023d1d38360770557e5a74/Core/wbBSArchive.pas)
 in C++ with a focus on cross-platform compatibility.
 It has been tested on Linux and Windows.
-For the most part I just copied the Delphi code, converted it to C++, and then made some modifications.
+For the most part, I just copied the Delphi code, converted it to C++, and then made some modifications.

 ## Limitations / differences compared to xEdit